-Andrejus Trofimovas, CEO of Aventus Group, shares his insights on the Aventus Group business, the pandemic impact on the lending business, and answers other questions relevant to PeerBerry investors.
+Andrejus Trofimovas, CEO of Aventus Group, shares his insights on the Aventus Group business, and the pandemic impact on the lending business and answers other questions relevant to PeerBerry investors.

-The main thing we are convinced once again that every crisis is an opportunity as well.
-Despite a complicated and unclear situation, we do our best to get the maximum of such a situation.
-During this challenging year, we found out that some markets have a higher profit potential – so we direct more funding there.
-In those markets, where we saw it is necessary, we were quick to reduce lending due to the pandemic situation.
+The main thing we are convinced of once again is that every crisis is an opportunity as well.
+Despite a complicated and unclear situation, we do our best to get the maximum out of such a situation.
+During this challenging year, we discovered that some markets have a higher profit potential – so we direct more funding there.
+In those markets where we saw it is necessary, we were quick to reduce lending due to the pandemic situation.
 All actions together brought outstanding results for the Group this year.

-I see no reason to be proud of a large debt, so we are growing steadily and only borrow as much as we are 100% sure we will repay.
-That is why we are so cautious about the high level of debts.
+I see no reason to be proud of a large debt, so we are growing steadily and only borrowing as much as we are 100% sure we will repay.
+That is why we are so cautious about the high level of debt.

 What threats do you see in the second wave of the pandemic, and how is Aventus Group prepared for it?

-Speaking about the second wave of the pandemic, nothing has significantly changed in our business.
+Nothing has significantly changed in our business regarding the second wave of the pandemic.
 We live in pandemic conditions since March.
 I would say now it became much easier because there is no longer such a global panic as it was in the spring.
 Many have already adapted to the new realities – many people are working remotely, shopping online, etc.

 We tightened lending conditions in the spring, and we keep them tightened.
 The default rate remains stable at around 7%.
-This year, we have reduced the volume of long-term loans, including car leasing, because the short-term loan business is more dynamic, we can react more quickly to changes and easier predict possible consequences and prepare for it.
+This year, we have reduced the volume of long-term loans, including car leasing, because the short-term loan business is more dynamic; we can react more quickly to changes and easier predict possible consequences and prepare for them.